msafari0/Identikeep/README.md

                 }
             }
         },
-        "Execution Time": 0.0                   *Execution time of the analysis (in seconds) }
+        "Analysis execution time": 0.356                   *Execution time of the analysis (in seconds) }

 ### Log file
 Depending on the verbosity level provided as option, identikit produces log files.
+If the log level is not speified (i.e. with `--trace`), only some infos are written by the master node on a log file named `sysinfo(_TAG).json.log`.
-Logs are written by each MPI process, and their name is `sysinfo(_TAG).json.log-N` where `N` is the global rank of the process.
+If a deeper level for log is required, each MPI process writes its own log file in `sysinfo(_TAG).json.log-N`, where `N` is the global rank of the process.

 ## Advanced use